Jessevdz/stelly/docs/database.md

 * **Public Migrations:** Filter `include_object` where `schema == 'public'`.
 * **Tenant Migrations:**

 1. Alembic fetches a list of all schemas from `public.tenants`.
 2. It iterates through the list.
 3. For each schema, it sets the search path and runs the migration script (e.g., `add_column_loyalty_points`).

----

-## 6. Future Data Scaling Considerations

-1. **Connection Pooling:** Currently, the system relies on a single pool.
-As tenants grow, `pgbouncer` should be introduced to multiplex connections across schemas.
-2. **Cross-Tenant Analytics:** Running `SELECT sum(total_amount)` across 1,000 schemas is slow.
-A generic ETL pipeline will be needed to aggregate data into a `public.analytics` warehouse table.
-3. **Archival:** Old orders in tenant schemas should be moved to cold storage (S3 Parquet files) after 12 months to keep index sizes small.